DudbridgeLab/avengeme/README.md

 # AVENGEME

 AVENGEME is package for the analysis of the polygenic scoring method.
 A Shiny interface is provided.

-To install within R, devtools::install_github("DudbridgeLab/avengeme") To run the Shiny interface, avengeme::avengemeShiny()
+To install within R, devtools::install_github("DudbridgeLab/avengeme").

+To run the Shiny interface, avengeme::avengemeShiny().

 ## Citation